antor44/Audio-Transcription/README.md

 ---

 ## FAQ

+**Q: Why does the TTS sometimes have a slight delay, or why do I occasionally experience bugs with certain languages or websites?**

+**A:** This extension is designed with a highly ambitious goal: to be a **universal, real-time interpreter**.
+It attempts to support *every* language, *every* website, *every* media format, and *every* transcription method (whether native closed captions or live AI generation from scratch).

+Because of this universal approach, edge cases and minor bugs are sometimes inevitable.
+Different languages have entirely different grammatical structures (e.g., spaceless CJK scripts, right-to-left Arabic/Hebrew), and video players inject hidden control characters or format subtitles in unpredictable ways.

+Additionally, please note that **this extension does not pre-download subtitle files** (like `.vtt` or `.srt`), even if they are available on the video.
+To ensure it works universally on *any* live stream or dynamic content, it processes text strictly on the fly, frame by frame, as it appears on your screen or as the WhisperLive server generates it.
+Because the engine must wait for a complete logical sentence to form before sending it to the translation API and the TTS engine, there will always be a slight, inherent lag (latency) before you hear the audio.

 **Q: What is a localhost server?
 Could I use the extension from the internet to connect to my server?**